-Bob: And one of the many advantages of using a biblically responsible investment strategy, like we’re always talking about here on Christian Financial Perspectives, at CIS Wealth Management, we screen out these companies that have poor disciplinary records and who have bad corporate citizens.
+Bob: And one of the many advantages of using a biblically responsible investment strategy, like we’re always talking about here on Christian Financial Perspectives, at Christian Financial Advisors, we screen out these companies that have poor disciplinary records and who have bad corporate citizens.

 Mary Jo: I think that’s so important and something that we can help them look at for sure.
 It doesn’t impact everybody, but there is that potential for risk, and I really kind of want to stress that concentrated positions.
 Executives of major companies have a lot of eggs in that one basket.
 So when we talk about diversifying, we say that no more than 10% of your overall investments should be focused on that company.
 Your compensation is often tied to company performance, and your benefit package can include stock options and grants or employee stock purchase plans that could result in more concentration of your company stock, and your salarie is tied to that company as we talked about.
 And your future earning, your human capital, is also tied to that company.
 That’s another big chunk.
 So we really want to stress the need to diversify, and you might need help with that.